imtelligent9190/laravel/README.md

 <br>

 Blog made in laravel<br>
-you can see it running at: http://quiz-host.5v.pl/
+you can see it running at: soon
 <br>
 <b>There is this strange error that you need to click register first, and only then css will "show up"</b><br>